Basic conservation biology and physiology

 - Be able to develop a logical argument with a critical mind (limits, confrontation with the biblio, defense of a point of view)

-- Work independently or in a team
+- Work independently or as part of a team

 Read more